Omarciano19/Omarciano19/README.md

 I'll be uploading my journey through data science and any topic that catches my attention.

-- 🔭 I'm currently working on a grain classification system, inspired by my brother, I want to challenge my skills in creating deep learning models.
+- 🔭 I'm currently working on a grain classification system, inspired by my brother, I want to challenge my skills in creating deep learning models and optimized them as much as possible.
 - 🌱 I'm currently learning data science, with projects based on real-life data.

 ## Lenguges, packages \& tools